 Collection Fact Sheet

-The Laboratory’s collection of birds and mammals, containing 64,121 specimens (62,382 birds and 2158 mammal specimens as of September 2002) is among the world’s largest research natural history collections.
-The collection is primarily Neotropical, reflecting Moore’s particular interest in the Mexican, Central and northern South American avifaunas, and as such, MLZ contains the world’s most important single collection of Mexican birds.
-These specimens were a large part of the material cited in The Distributional Check-list of Mexican Birds (1950 and 1957), and was originally housed in Moore’s private home in Pasadena, Calif.
-The collection, as well as Moore’s personal library, was moved to the Occidental College campus in 1951.
+The MLZ’s collection of birds and mammals contains 62,382 bird and 2,158 mammal specimens, placing it among the world’s largest research natural history collections.
+The collection is primarily Neotropical, reflecting Robert T. Moore’s particular interest in New World avifauna.
+Moore's Mexican bird specimens formed the working material for The Distributional Check-list of Mexican Birds (1950 and 1957).
+All specimens were originally housed in Moore’s private home in Pasadena before being moved, along with Moore’s personal library, to the Occidental College in 1951.

-Chester C. Lamb worked for Moore from July 1933 through June 1955, a period of 22 years, and during that time Lamb collected 40,000+ bird specimens, all from Mexico.
-Lamb also collected nests, eggs and mammal specimens for Moore.
-Specimens were also purchased from several other professional collectors, of note: Austin P. Smith, the Olalla brothers (and sons), the del Toro Aviles brothers (Mario and Sergio), C. F. Underwood, W. W. Brown, J. T. Wright and others.
+Chester C. Lamb worked for Moore from July 1933 through June 1955, a period of 22 years, and during that time Lamb collected 40,000 bird specimens, all from Mexico.
+Lamb's contribution to our knowledge of Mexican bird diversity is unparalleled.
+Other important professional collectors whose specimens reside in the Moore Lab include the Olalla brothers (and sons), the del Toro Aviles brothers (Mario and Sergio), C. F. Underwood, W. W. Brown, and J. T. Wright.
 Moore made collecting expeditions to Ecuador in 1929 and 1931, and along with specimens purchased from the Olalla family, amassed nearly 6,000 specimens from Ecuador.

-Past Directors/Curators: Joe T. Marshall, Don Medina, Patrick J. Gould, Raymond M. Selle, John W. Hardy, Luis F. Baptista, Martin L. Morton, Walter D. Koenig and John C. Hafner.
+Previous Curators: Joe T. Marshall, Don Medina, Patrick J. Gould, Raymond M. Selle, John W. (Bill) Hardy, Luis F. Baptista, Martin L. Morton, Walter D. Koenig and John C. Hafner.